Uranium993/Uranium993/README.md

 Music is my hobby, I've been playing, singing, producing (for myself at least) for years..

 - 📫 How to reach me

-Unfortunately I'm not a big fan of social media, so not much to see here
+Unfortunately I'm not a big fan of social media, so not much to see here:

 - linkedin.com/in/djordje-radanovic-a11bb2191
 - https://www.facebook.com/djordje.j.radanovic